TaiwoEnoch/Vet_clinic_database/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can give it a ⭐️.
+If you like this project you can kindly give it a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>